Rajiv-jha/ECommerce-NPM/README.md

 1. Run `build.sh` without commandline args to be prompted (with autocomplete) for the agent installer paths __or__
 2. Run `build.sh -a <App Server Agent> -m <Machine Agent> -d <Database Agent> -w <Web Server Agent> -r <Javascript Agent> [-y <Analytics Agent>] [-j <Oracle JDK7>]` to supply agent installer paths

+Note: Run build.sh with the `-p` flag to prepare the build environment but skip the actual docker cobntainer builds.
+This will build the Dockerfiles and add the AppDyanmics agents: the containers can then be built manually with `docker build -t <container-name> .`.
+Use this option to save time when making updates to only one container.

 Running the ECommerce Demo
 --------------------------
 To run the demo: